eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-runtime/run_runtime_services_locally.md

 The version for the runtime services is defined in the file [`./prerequisite_settings.json`](https://github.com/eclipse-velocitas/vehicle-app-python-template/blob/main/prerequisite_settings.json).
 If you want to update the version, change it within the file and re-run the runtime services by restarting the tasks or the script.

-## Using Vehicle Databroker CLI
+## Using KUKSA Data Broker CLI

-A CLI tool is provided for the interact with a running instance of the Vehicle Data Broker.
+A CLI tool is provided for the interact with a running instance of the KUKSA Data Broker.
 It can be started by running the task `run-vehicledatabroker-cli`(by pressing _F1_, type _Run Task_ followed by `run-vehicledatabroker-cli`).
-The _Vehicle Data Broker_ needs to be running for you to be able to use the tool.
+The _KUKSA Data Broker_ needs to be running for you to be able to use the tool.

 ## Integrating a new service into Visual Studio Code Task